Registration for post-mortem donation of tissue to the Glasgow Traumatic Brain Injury Archive for medical research & education

 This information will help you to decide if this is something you want to do.
 Please think about this and read the information carefully.

-Registering for post-mortem examination allows for some of your tissues and body fluids to be donated for medical research and education in the event of your death.
+Registering for post-mortem donation of tissue for medical research and education allows your wishes to be recorded regarding what you would like to happen in the event of your death.

 What is tissue?

 The human body is made up of many cells that are grouped together into tissues.
 Some tissues form organs such as the lungs, the liver or the appendix.
 Other tissues are present throughout the body, for example, the bone and skin.
 Body fluids such as blood, urine and saliva also contain cells.